Sallatik/jelebot/README.md

 To build this library from source, you will need Git and Maven installed in your system.

-1. Clone this repo: `git clone https://github.com/Sallatik/tgbot-annotation.git`
+1. Clone this repo: `git clone https://github.com/Sallatik/jelebot.git`
-2. Change directory to the project root: `cd tgbot-annotation`
+2. Change directory to the project root: `cd jelebot`
 3. Build the project with Maven: `mvn package`
 4. Find your jar in the target directory.